Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Discussion

 \section{Discussion}

-A new metric tensor $\mathbf{G}(\mathbf{q})$, derived from the here proposed log-gradient covariances was proposed.
-Through numerical experiment and illustrations, it is shown that the metric tensor in conjunction with numerical generalized randomized HMC processes are both competitive for relatively benign target distributions and pushes the boundary for which hierarchical models can be fitted efficiently.
+Log-gradient covariances and a new metric tensor $\mathbf{G}(\mathbf{q})$ built from log-gradient covariances was proposed.
+Through numerical experiment and illustrations, it is shown that the metric tensor in conjunction with numerical generalized randomized HMC processes allows pushing the boundary for which hierarchical models can be fitted efficiently.
 The methodology is easy to use as the sole responsibility of the user is to specify the sequence of conditional distribution making up the model without much regard for imposing special structures in the model.
-The the nuts and bolts of the proposed methodology, including derivative calculations and sparse matrix numerical linear algebra may be completely hidden to the user.
+The nuts and bolts of the proposed methodology, including derivative calculations and sparse matrix numerical linear algebra may be completely hidden from the user.

 Deriving LGCs for further models and implementing these in the library holds scope for further work.
 Common structures such as linear regression models, logistic regression models, in addition to Gaussian spatial models are such examples.
+Further, adding functionality that hides the requirement to transform any variable to take values on the complete real line will also be developed.
 In addition, this paper only leverages a subset of what is possible within the NGRHMC framework \citep{kleppe_CTHMC}.
 Deriving more adaptive event rates, and corresponding methods for momentum updates, in the context Riemann manifold NGRHMC is an avenue that will be pursued.

 {}

 In the following, equations numbers <\ref{eq:num_var_transformation} refer to equations in the main text.